Fractional Real Estate Investing: An Investor’s Guide

 Fundrise

 Fundrise lets non-accredited investors invest in fractional ownership of real estate in both residential and commercial real estate.
 Fundrise sells REITs to investors through both the equity and debt side of real estate investing.
 Fundrise offers investment opportunities starting at $10 and up to $100,000.
-There's no penalty for early redemption of your shares if you need to bail, and there are four investment portfolios to choose from.
+The shares you hold are designed for long-term investment.

 Crowdstreet